Lower Blepharoplasty in Brazil: the rejuvenation of the gaze begins with the lower eyelids

 The surgery step by step

-The isolated lower blepharoplasty lasts between one and two hours, depending on the chosen technique and associated procedures.
+The isolated lower blepharoplasty lasts between one and two hours, depending on the chosen technique and combined procedures.
 It can be performed under local anaesthesia with sedation or general anaesthesia, as per the planning.

 Transcutaneous approach